 During any hour that spill occurred at either Project due to any reason, the spill will be allocated to purchasers and the District according to COLA.

-Virtual Unit Start/Stop allowance.

-The generating units at the Projects were designed for a limited number of start/stop cycles.
-The Purchaser shall have an allowance of 318 adjusted virtual start cycles per year, which is its pro-rata allocation of target allowable virtual start cycles at the Projects.
-The target allowable virtual start cycles per year may increase over the term of the contract from 318 per year in 2022 as the Rock Island powerhouse two units are rehabilitated.

-The District shall provide the Purchaser a monthly assessment of its virtual start cycles.
-If the Purchaser exceeds its annual allowance, determined after each calendar year for the prior year, of virtual start cycles, or at any time at the Purchaser’s request, the Parties shall meet to discuss conditions contributing to the frequency of virtual start cycles and potential solutions to reduce the frequency of virtual start cycles without unduly impairing the value of this Agreement.

 The District may establish new or additional District Business Practices and District Slice Operating Instructions that the District considers necessary.
 Changes may also be made to conform to mandatory reliability standards and any applicable business practices, criteria, and procedures of NERC, WECC, RC West, NWPP, and transmission service providers.

 In the event the Purchaser determines or has reason to believe that an error has occurred in the District’s after-the-fact COLA accounting, the Purchaser shall notify the District immediately.
 The District will assist the Purchaser in determining if an error occurred and if so, assist in correcting the error.
 Any error correction as a result of such errors shall not include or give rise to any monetary compensation or other adjustments to the payments by the Purchaser.